programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 A further short discussion of this is on [Jason A. French's blog](http://www.jason-french.com/blog/2014/07/03/using-r-with-mysql-databases/).

-In this tutorial you will make a database of newspaper storie that contain words from a search of a newspaper archive.
+In this tutorial you will make a database of newspaper stories that contain words from a search of a newspaper archive.
 The program will store the title, date published and URL of each story in a database.
 We'll use another program to query the database and look for historically significant patterns.
 Sample data will be provided from the [Welsh Newspapers Online](http://newspapers.library.wales) newspaper archive.

 ## Downloading and Installing MySQL Workbench